Areejmohamed1/Traditionl_Restaurant_Sales_Analysis/README.md

-# 🍽️ Restaurant Sales Analytics
+# 🍽️ Restaurant Sales Analytics: Big Data End-to-End Project

-## Project Overview
+## 📌 Project Overview

-This project presents a **Restaurant Sales Analytics Dashboard** built using **Databricks, SQL, and Power BI** with large dataset of 11+ million rows collected from multiple sources (Excel & JSON), to analyze restaurant operations, customer behavior, and business performance.

-The goal of this project is to transform **raw restaurant transaction data** into **actionable business insights** through data transformation, and interactive dashboards.
+This project focuses on building a scalable data pipeline and interactive dashboards to analyze **11 million+ rows** of restaurant transaction data.
+Using **Databricks** for high-performance processing and **Power BI** for reporting.

+The goal was to move beyond simple charts and create a system that identifies operational bottlenecks, peak performance periods, and customer spending habits across different branches.

 This dashboard helps answer key business questions: